Hello.

 Thank you!

-Through the magic of technology and automation, and with a few fingers crossed, you landed here after signing up.
+With a few fingers and toes crossed, you landed here after signing up.

 You will now receive the next email update.